ioBroker/ioBroker.admin/packages/jsonConfig/SCHEMA.md

   ```

 - `certCollection` - select certificate collection or just use all collections or don't use let's encrypt at all.
-    - `leCollectionName` - name of the certificates collection
+    - `leCollectionName` - name of the certificate collection

 - `custom` (only Admin6)
     - `name` - Component name that will be provided via props, like ComponentInstancesEditor